Asset Building through Credit Pilot Program

 This final publication on lessons from the Asset Building through Credit pilot focuses on how to sustain delivery of a secured credit card teamed with credit coaching.
 During the pilot FIELD worked with two of the sites to help answer the question: Once the pilot phase is complete, how can the program be sustained over the long term?
 This paper provides an overview of the tools used in the analysis (the Lean Canvas) and highlights insights from that process.

-Learn about the tools used and the questions explored.
+Watch our three-part videocast to learn about the tools used and the questions explored in developing the business model.

 FIELD’s evaluation methods combine quantitative data collection, qualitative research methods, and participatory learning.
 In collaboration with the grantees, FIELD is collecting data on client characteristics, credit scores at application and over time, performance on the card, financial education and microenterprise services received.
 FIELD is also collecting data on microenterprise program costs in implementing the program.
 In addition, FIELD is documenting the experience of the grantees in launching this new product with the view to identifying key factors in successful private sector-nonprofit partnership.
 Client interviews will add a human face to the data analysis.